 Homelessness is explained in this lesson.
 We will cover the definition, as well as the causes and effects, of homelessness.
 A short quiz will follow the lesson.

-Learn about the U.S. Patriot Act.
-Review the summary of the Patriot Act and the key components of the Act.
-Examine the pros and cons of the Act to gain a thorough understanding of the law.
+Learn about the U.S. Patriot Act in this lesson.
+Review a summary of the Patriot Act and the key components of the law.
+Examine the pros and cons of the act to gain a thorough understanding of the law.

 Thomas Nast was a popular German-American artist, cartoonist, book illustrator, and caricaturist.
 He is known as the 'Father of the American Political Cartoon.'

 27. What is a Caucus? - Definition & System

 In this lesson, you will learn the meaning of the word ''caucus'' as it applies to legislative and electoral politics, as well as some details on the way caucuses function.